bioinfo-pf-curie/geniac/docs/install.rst

 Installation
 *********************

 We describe here how the analysis pipeline can be installed.
-We assume that the pipeline is available from the git repository ``myGitRepo``  at the url ``http://myGitRepoUrl`` and follows the expected organisation (see :ref:`overview-source-tree`).
+The pipeline must be available from a git repository and follows the expected organisation (see :ref:`overview-source-tree`).
+An example of installation is provided with the |geniacdemo|_ pipeline.

 Installation requires |cmake|_ (version 3.0 or above) and consists of the following sequence.